Feature Concatenation Multi-view Subspace Clustering: Conclusion

 \section{Conclusion}

 This paper proposes a feature concatenation multi-view subspace clustering approach, termed FCMSC, and a graph regularized FCMSC (gr-FCMSC) as well.
 Different from most of existing approaches, the proposed methods can perform clustering on all views simultaneously by exploring the consensus information and complementary information of multi-view data based on the concatenated features.
 By taking the cluster-specific corruptions into consideration, the proposed methods can obtain a desired coefficient matrix and achieve promising clustering results.
-Extensive experiments on six real-word datasets demonstrate the superiority of our approach over some state-of-the-arts.
+Extensive experiments on six benchmark datasets demonstrate the superiority of our approach over some state-of-the-arts.

-Despite effectiveness of our methods, they are time consuming due to the operation of matrix inversion and SVD decomposition involved in the optimization, especially when the number of data is large.
-Further work will focus on the improvement of proposed methods for large-scale data, by employing the dimensionality reduction and the binary representation\cite{Zhang2018Binary39} strategies.
+Despite effectiveness of the proposed methods, they are time consuming due to the operation of matrix inversion and SVD decomposition involved in the optimization, especially when the number of data is large.
+Further work will focus on the improvement of proposed methods for large-scale data, by employing the dimensionality reduction and the binary representation \cite{Zhang2018Binary39} strategies. {{And for the gr-FCMSC, the incompatible graph information among multiple views is ignored, further work will also focus on this problem.}}